awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.RestoreLTI.md

 You can restore from a snapshot of Enterprise Edition to either Standard Edition or Enterprise Edition\.

-**To restore from a SQL Server snapshot after Amazon RDS has created a final snapshot of your instance:**
+**To restore from a SQL Server snapshot after Amazon RDS has created a final snapshot of your instance**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. In the navigation pane, choose **Snapshots**\.

 1. Choose the snapshot of your SQL Server DB instance\.
 Amazon RDS creates a final snapshot of your DB instance\.
-The name of the terminated instance snapshot is in the format '<name of instance>\-final\-snapshot'\.
+The name of the terminated instance snapshot is in the format `instance_name-final-snapshot`\.
 For example, if your DB instance name is **mytest\.cdxgahslksma\.us\-east\-1\.rds\.com**, the final snapshot is called** mytest\-final\-snapshot** and is located in the same AWS Region as the original DB instance\.

 1. For **Actions**, choose **Restore Snapshot**\.